MoltonMontro/TestDocs/docs/source/Rocket.rst

 Resources
 ---------

-Browse the source code for the maintained version: [Legally Distinct Missile Repository](https://github.com/SmartlyDressedGames/Legally-Distinct-Missile)
+Browse the source code for the maintained version: `Legally Distinct Missile Repository <https://github.com/SmartlyDressedGames/Legally-Distinct-Missile>`_.

-fr34kyn01535 has listed all of the original plugins in a post to the /r/RocketMod subreddit: [List of plugins from the old repository](https://www.reddit.com/r/rocketmod/comments/ek4i7b/)
+fr34kyn01535 has listed all of the original plugins in a post to the /r/RocketMod subreddit: `List of plugins from the old repository <https://www.reddit.com/r/rocketmod/comments/ek4i7b/>`_.

-Following closure of the original forum the recommended sites for developer discussion are the [/r/UnturnedLDM](https://www.reddit.com/r/UnturnedLDM/) subreddit, [SDG Forum](https://forum.smartlydressedgames.com/c/modding/ldm), or the [Steam Discussions](https://steamcommunity.com/app/304930/discussions/17/).
+Following closure of the original forum the recommended sites for developer discussion are the `/r/UnturnedLDM <https://www.reddit.com/r/UnturnedLDM/>`_ subreddit, `SDG Forum <https://forum.smartlydressedgames.com/c/modding/ldm>`_, or the `Steam Discussions <https://steamcommunity.com/app/304930/discussions/17/>`_.

 The RocketMod organization on GitHub hosts several related archived projects: [RocketMod (Abandoned)](https://github.com/RocketMod)

 History
 -------

 On the 20th of December 2019 Sven Mawby "fr34kyn01535" and Enes Sadık Özbek "Trojaner" officially ceased maintenance of Rocket.
-They kindly released the source code under the MIT license.
-[Read their full farewell statement here.](https://github.com/RocketMod/Rocket/blob/master/Farewell.md)
+They kindly released the source code under the MIT license. `Read their full farewell statement here <https://github.com/RocketMod/Rocket/blob/master/Farewell.md>`_.

 Following their resignation SDG forked the repository to continue maintenance in sync with the game.